danielhrisca/asammdf/doc/functions_manager.rst

 ======================================= ================================================================================
 ``Triggering``                          the virtual channel samples will be calculated in the time stamps defined by the
                                         selected choice
+``Computation mode``                    the virtual channel can be computed passing the signal arguments samples by
-``Function name``                       select one of the available functions ``Function info``                       displays the function definition code ``Arguments``                           alternative channel names for each argument.
+                                        sample or passing the signal arguments directly as numpy ndarrays ``Function name``                       select one of the available functions ``Function info``                       displays the function definition code ``Arguments``                           alternative channel names for each argument.
 In the example argument `b` will